etn-ccis/blui-icons/svg/README.md

 ...
 <img src={icon}/>
 ```

+>NOTE: SVG icons used in this manner will appear black.
+The fill color cannot be changed because the SVGs are not inline.
+If you want to color the icons, you will want to use the [@pxblue/icons-mui](https://www.npmjs.com/package/@pxblue/icons-mui) or our [icon font](https://www.npmjs.com/package/@pxblue/icons).

 >NOTE: If you will be using many of these icons in your application, we recommend you use [@pxblue/icons-mui](https://www.npmjs.com/package/@pxblue/icons-mui) or our [icon font](https://www.npmjs.com/package/@pxblue/icons) to simplify usage.
 This library makes more sense if you just need one or two icons or if you want to reduce the size of your bundle.